 Buying a family policy can often be cheaper than taking out separate policies and many have a “kids go free” policy.
-Try making use of a price comparison website such as moneysupermarket.com to help you compare policies from a number of insurers in one go – who knows, you might just save some money in the process!
+Try making use of a price comparison websites such as moneysupermarket.com and Compare the Market – who knows, you might just save some money in the process!

 Get your kids involved in the packing; if you let your kids help you to decide what to pack for them, you should get a good mixture of what you think they need to pack and what they actually want to have with them on holiday.
 You’ll avoid many tantrums this way with younger children and it becomes more important as children get older to feel that they have had an active part in the decision making process.